SalesforceSFDC/Duplicate-Management/README.md

     * and another for person accounts.
 * Duplicate rule - Depending on how you configure Duplicate Management, sales reps see an alert that they’re about to create a duplicate.
 Or your reps are blocked from creating the duplicate altogether.

+### Manage Duplicate Records
+Starting in Spring ‘15, all new Salesforce orgs come with Duplicate Management features already set up and turned on for accounts, contacts, and leads.
+* When a user attempts to save a new record, the record is first compared with existing Salesforce records to identify possible duplicates.
+* The criteria used to compare records and identify the possible duplicates are defined by a matching rule.
+Next, a list of possible duplicates is returned
+* What happens when the record being saved is identified as a possible duplicate depends on what’s defined in the duplicate rule
+ *  For example, the duplicate rule could block users from saving the possible duplicate record or allow them to save it anyway.
+Both the Block and Allow options include an alert, which tells users why they can’t save the record and what they need to do.
+The Allow option includes the ability to report on the duplicate records.

 Contact and Lead Field|Matching Algorithms|Special Handling|Example
 --- | --- | --- | ---
 First Name|Exact, Initials, Jaro-Winkler Distance, Metaphone 3, Name Variant|If the record contains a value for both First Name and Last Name fields, those values are transposed to consider possible data entry mistakes. |The first name is Luis and the last name is Antonio.
 The matching rule evaluates the first name as Antonio and the last name as Luis.